 - The total sample size was 60 with all participants aged 18 or older.

 - All had early-stage breast cancer (stages T1-3N0-2M0)

-- Participants had to be female, 18 years or older, have a Karnofsky-Index greater than 60, leucocytes higher than 3,000/mm3, thrombocytes higher than 100,000/mm3, serum creatinine less than 2 mg, serum glutamic oxaloacetic transaminase (SGOT), and serum glutamic pyruvic transaminase (SGPT) less than 2.5 times the upper institutional limits
+- Participants had to be female, 18 years or older, have a Karnofsky-Index of 60 or greater, leucocytes of 3,000/mm3 or higher, thrombocytes of 100,000/mm3 or higher, serum creatinine of 2 mg or less, serum glutamic oxaloacetic transaminase (SGOT), and serum glutamic pyruvic transaminase (SGPT) less than or equal to 2.5 times the upper institutional limits

 Women were excluded if they were pregnant or lactating, had metastatic disease, planned to receive hormone or radiation therapy during six cycles of CAF, used immunostimulant or immunosuppressive agents (e.g., corticosteroids) except for nausea and vomiting, were currently taking other investigational agents, had clinically relevant physical or mental illness including serious infections, hepatic, renal or other organ dysfunction, had major depression, suffered from alcohol abuse or alcoholism, suffered from drug abuse either oral or parental, and were in methadone treatment.

 A single-site oncology and radiology institute in Belgrade, Serbia

 - The phase of care was during active treatment with chemotherapy